shivannis/xandr-docs-public/xandr-docs/articles/curate/create-an-insertion-order.md

 ---
-title: Create an Insertion Order
+title: Create an Insertion Order for Curate
 description: The articles provides information on how to create an insertion order.
 ---
 # Create an insertion order